ICD-Code I63.1: Cerebral infarction due to embolism of precerebral arteries

+Arteries are blood vessels that transport blood away from the heart.
+They supply all the tissue in the body with oxygen-rich blood.
 There are various reasons for an artery getting blocked.
-The artery can be narrowed by deposits.
+The artery can be narrowed by deposits of calcium and fats in the blood vessel wall.
 Then not enough blood can flow through.
 Or the artery can be blocked by a blood clot.
 The blood clot can form in the heart or somewhere else in the body.
 The blood clot can then be swept towards the brain along with the blood.

 Various risk factors can favor the blocking of an artery.
 These include, for example, smoking, obesity, and high blood pressure.

-If insufficient blood is flowing through the blood vessels in the brain, the brain can get damaged.
-A blood vessel blockage is a type of stroke.
-The stroke can cause various symptoms.
-For example, you may no longer be able to move some muscles properly, or to speak properly.
-It depends on where the brain has been damaged.
+If insufficient blood is flowing through the blood vessels in the brain, brain tissue can become damaged.
+A stroke can cause a variety of symptoms.
+The symptoms depend on where the brain was damaged.
+The symptoms also depend on the extent of the damaged area.
+You may no longer be able to move some parts of your body properly, for example.
+They may not be able to speak properly.

 Additional indicator